Tiger Williams: NHL career

 After Vancouver, Williams played for the Detroit Red Wings for most of the 1984–85 NHL season, then was traded to the Los Angeles Kings.
 In Los Angeles, he set his career high of 358 penalty minutes for one season.
-He was traded to the Hartford Whalers during the 1987–88 NHL season.
-After 26 games the Whalers placed him on waivers and released him on February 12, 1988.
-He retired shortly thereafter.
+It was Williams who coined the nickname "Lucky" for Luc Robitaille, which he did as a way to differentiate from teammate Morris Lukowich, who most people called "Luke" and the name stuck.
+Williams played in 28 total games of the season (two for Los Angeles, 26 for the Hartford Whalers, recording six goals with 93 penalty minutes.
+He played his final game on January 30, 1988 and was subsequently released.
+He retired in 1988.